anvaka/ngraph.fabric/README.md

 * [Add/remove graph's elements dynamically](http://anvaka.github.io/ngraph.fabric/example/dynamic/)
 * [Hover mouse over a node to get a wave](http://anvaka.github.io/ngraph.fabric/example/interactive/)

+# Customization

+There are many ways to customize fabric graphics.
+I made them symmetrical to `ngraph.pixi` graphics.
+See [README](https://github.com/anvaka/ngraph.pixi#customization)) for more details.

+# What is missing?

+This library was created as part of [ngraph](https://github.com/anvaka/ngraph) project.
+If you like fabric.js and want to help with graph rendering, your contribution is absolutely welcomed and appreciated.

+If you know how to improve rendering speed with `fabric.js` please let me know.
+Currently it does not handle well graphs with more than 500 node and 1000 links.

+# Why fabric?
+Fabric has very well [documented API](http://fabricjs.com/) and you can use any of those primitives in as your rendering tools.
+What makes it absolutely awesome - same code can be executed in the browser and on the server, using `node.js`.
+Thus you can reuse code to render static images of graphs or animate them in the browser.

 # install

 With [npm](https://npmjs.org) do: